Dawn Eden Goldstein: Books

 Her first book The Thrill of the Chaste was published by Thomas Nelson in December 2006; she promoted it with appearances on the Eternal Word Television Network and NBC's Today Show.
 The Thrill of the Chaste (Catholic Edition), a revised version of her 2006 work, was issued in January 2015 by Ave Maria Press.

 Goldstein's second book, My Peace I Give You: Healing Sexual Wounds with the Help of the Saints, was published in April 2012 by Ave Maria Press.
 In November 2012, on the Eternal Word Television Network television program The Journey Home, she told the story of her conversion to the Catholic faith and spoke about healing from childhood sexual abuse.

 Her third book, Remembering God's Mercy: Redeem the Past and Free Yourself from Painful Memories, was published by Ave Maria Press in February 2016.
 She discussed the book in an interview with Kathryn Jean Lopez at National Review.
 The book won first place in the Inspirational category of the Association of Catholic Publishers 2017 Excellence in Publishing Awards.

 In March 2019 her fourth book, Sunday Will Never Be the Same: A Rock & Roll Journalist Opens Her Ears to God, was published by Catholic Answers.
 It was the first book published under Goldstein's full birth name.
 The work recounts Goldstein's spiritual journey "from the temples of her childhood Judaism to the music clubs of Greenwich Village, where she became an acolyte of a new religion: rock & roll".
 Thereafter the book chronicles Goldstein's eventual conversion to Roman Catholicism.
 (The book's title, Sunday Will Never Be the Same, alludes to a 1967 Top 10 hit by the pop group Spanky and Our Gang.)

 Goldstein's fifth book, Father Ed: The Story of Bill W.'s Spiritual Sponsor, published by Orbis Books in November 2022, was a biography of Father Edward Dowling, SJ.
 Publishers Weekly called it "a powerful take on an often overlooked spiritual influence on Alcoholics Anonymous."
+The book won a 2023 Christopher Award in the Books for Adults category.

+In July 2024, Goldstein announced in her online newsletter that she had entered into an agreement with University of Notre Dame Press to write another Jesuit biography, A Priest in Good Trouble: Father Louis J. Twomey, S.J.'s Battle for Human Dignity with MLK in the Deep South.

+Loyola Press published Goldstein's sixth book, The Sacred Heart: A Love for All Times, in March 2025.